xing/hops/README.md

 ```

 This will start hops in development mode.
 Visit [http://localhost:8080](http://localhost:8080) to see your app in the browser and make some changes to the code in your editor to see it live-reloading.

+You can find a complete walk through in our [Getting Started Guide](https://github.com/xing/hops/wiki/getting-started).

 ### FAQ